roadhump/slides/rollingscopes-7-linters/Slides.md

 # [JSLint]

 - &copy; Douglas Crockford, 2002
-- too strong rules, enforcing "The Good Parts"
+- enforcing "The Good Parts"

 ****
 # [JSHint]

 - &copy; Anton Kovalyov, 2010
-- more configurable
+- more configurable, less strict by default
-- support ES6

 ****
 # How to use